Gravitational Pressure and the Accelerating Universe: The Gravitational Energy-Momentum and Pressure in the TEGR

-The expression given by Eq. (\ref{2.16}) has recently been applied to the study of the thermodynamics of Kerr \cite{Ref19} and Reissner-Nordstr\"om \cite{karl-jf} black holes.
+When we consider, as we will do later, the FRW metric in non-dimensionfull $r, \theta,\varphi$ coordinates, then the quantity $\phi^{(i)j}$ (and so does $\phi^{(r)1}$) will just have dimension of force and so the pressure can be readily obtained from it.
+The expression of $-\phi^{(r)1}$ for a FRW universe will be given in the next Section and from it we will obtain the gravitational pressure over a spherical, space-like two-surface.
+The expression given by Eq. (\ref{2.13.1}) has been applied to the study of the thermodynamics of Kerr \cite{Ref19} and Reissner-Nordstr\"om \cite{karl-jf} black holes.
 In Ref. \cite{Ref19} the effect of the gravitational pressure on the Penrose process was to decrease its efficiency.
 In Ref. \cite{karl-jf} the investigation of the gravitational entropy of the black hole has led to the result that the gravitational pressure over the event horizon of the black hole modify the standard, Bekenstein-Hawking entropy-area relation, even if one assumes that the (gravitational, \textit{i.e.}, classical) thermodynamic temperature of the black hole is given by the (quantum) Hawking temperature.

-We close this section with the remark that for static (co-moving) observers the radial pressure density, $-\phi^{(r)1}$, turns out to be the \textit{total} pressure density, simply due to the fact that for a spherical type metric the components $\phi^{(r)2}$ and $\phi^{(r)3}$, associated with the pressure density in the directions perpendicular to the radial both identically vanish, as can be directly checked by means of their expressions.
-This matches with our intuition, due to the symmetry of spatial homogeneity and isotropy of the FRW universe.
+Furthermore, in the context of gravitational waves \cite{Maluf-Ulhoa2008}, it has been shown that gravitational pressure can be consistenly ascribed to gravitational waves.